What is Google Shopping?

 Google Shopping Ads Format

 Shopping ads appear at the top of the Google Search Result Page (SERP), above the organic results & paid text ads as well.
-They display the “Sponsored” label same as other Google ads.
+They display the “Sponsored” label the same as other Google ads.

 Google Shopping sources this information from a product feed, which is the merchant’s central hub about its products.
 This information is updated constantly so Google can always showcase the latest offers.